 The movers come back onstage, now saying only the letter ‘O’ to move the M mountain again.
 One mover opens a tall black curtain, revealing Badjelly’s castle door- and Dulboot the giant!
 The movers are scared of Dulboot, but Dulboot looks right over their heads and doesn’t see them.
 They scurry off, with one declaring the letter ‘P’ as the fright has meant he wants to go for a pee.

 Badjelly enters, carrying the sack with the children.
 She calls for Dulboot, and doesn’t see him walk up behind her.
 She swings the sack around, hitting Dulboot in the face.
 She finally sees Dulboot and asks him to take the children to the top of the tower, and keep them in the sack.
-Dulboot doesn’t understand, and keeps getting the instructions mixed up.
+Dulboot doesn’t understandand keeps getting the instructions mixed up.
 Badjelly gets frustrated, but finally Dulboot understands what to do and he carries the children off.
 Badjelly leaves to walk his pet monster, Twinkles.

 In the tower, Dinglemouse uses his sharp teeth to let the children out of the sack.
 Rose is crying, and Tim tries to comfort her.
 Dinglemouse leaves to fetch his friend, a big strong eagle named Jim.